Finite-time blowup for the Fourier-restricted Euler and hypodissipative Navier-Stokes model equations: Further results and discussion

 \subsection{Relationship to previous literature}

 The blowup results in this paper will be substantially based around the blowup results for the Friedlander-Katz-Pavlovi\'c model, the dyadic Euler and Navier--Stokes equations.
-This model equation is an infinite system of ODEs, where for all $n\in\mathbb{Z}^+$
+This model equation can be reduced to an infinite system of ODEs, where for all $n\in\mathbb{Z}^+$

-with $c>0$, the nonlinearity parameter $\lambda>1$, the viscosity $\Tilde{\nu}\geq 0$, the degree of dissipation $\Tilde{\alpha}> 0$, and with $\psi_{-1}:=0$ by convention.
-Note that this equation is normally taken with indices in $\mathbb{N}$, starting with $\psi_1$, but re-indexing to start with $\psi_0$ is not a problem.
-Also, it is standard to fix the constant $c=1$, but it is easy to see this is equivalent to the general case $c>0$ by a simple rescaling of time.
-The inviscid case, where $\Tilde{\nu}=0$, yields dyadic Euler equation, while the viscous case yields the dyadic (hypodissipative) Navier--Stokes equation.
+with $c_1,c_2>0$, the nonlinearity parameter $\lambda>1$, the viscosity $\nu\geq 0$, the degree of dissipation $\Tilde{\alpha}> 0$, and with $u_{-1}:=0$ by convention.
+Note that this equation is often taken with indices in $\mathbb{N}$, starting with $u_1$, but re-indexing to start with $u_0$ is not a problem.
+Also, it is standard to fix the constants $c_1=c_2=1$, but it is easy to see this is equivalent to the general case $c_1,c_2>0$ by a simple rescaling of time and viscosity.
+The inviscid case, where $\nu=0$, is the dyadic Euler equation, while the viscous case, $\nu>0$, is the dyadic Navier--Stokes equation.
 It is simple to check that if the factors $\beta_n,\mu_n$ are dropped, the infinite system of ODEs in \Cref{RestrictedEulerBlowupIntro,RestrictedHypoBlowupIntro} are exactly the dyadic Euler and dyadic Navier--Stokes equations respectively.
+Because the factors $\beta_n$ and $\mu_n$ increase from $\frac{\sqrt{2}}{\sqrt{3}}$ and $\frac{\sqrt{3}}{\sqrt{5}}$ respectively to $1$ exponentially fast, the blowup dynamics of the dyadic model can be exploited to prove finite-time blowup for the Fourier-restricted Euler and hypodissipative Navier--Stokes equations when considering solutions that are odd, permutation-symmetric, and $\sigma$-mirror symmetric.